Biomapas/B.CfnCustomUserPoolAuthorizer/README.md

 Found a bug?
 Want to add or suggest a new feature?
 Contributions of any kind are gladly welcome.
-You may contact us directly, create a pull-request or an issue in github platform.
+You may contact us directly, create a pull-request or an issue in GitHub platform.
 Lets modernize the world together.